 Does a student have to choose a performing arts concentration?

-Students at SPCPA are required to select one of the following tracks: Dance, Theatre, Musical Theatre, Vocal Arts, or Instrumental Music.
-Though auditions are not required for enrollment, a placement leveling session may be required for arts classes.
+Students at SPCPA are required to select one of the following programs: Dance, Theatre, Musical Theatre, Vocal Arts, or Instrumental Music.
+Though auditions are not required for enrollment, a placement leveling session is required for arts programs.